Live in Durham at the Carolina Theatre 2019

 Karen's next birthday, whenever it may be,

-To make an exact, right, an exact from scratch yellow cake with chocolate frosting.
+Just to make sure you can't catch an exact, right, an exact from scratch yellow cake with chocolate frosting.

 This is not acceptable to you, Karen?